Sri Circle Maramma Temple

 Q: Where is Circle Maramma Temple located?

-The Circle Maramma Temple is located in Malleshwaram area of Bangalore.
+The Circle Maramma Temple is located in the Malleshwaram area of Bangalore.

 Q: What is the metro station close to Circle Maramma Temple?